Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Preliminaries

 \subsection{The Truth-Tracking Perspective}

-According to the truth-tracking perspective, there exists an objectively best feasible budget allocation for every instance that is the outcome that every reasonable rule should select.
-Such a budget allocation is called the \emph{ground truth} and is denoted by $\truth$.
-The ground truth is not known, neither by the agents, nor by the decision maker.
+Under the truth-tracking perspective, we assume that, for every given instance~$I$, there exists an objectively best feasible budget allocation, the so-called \emph{ground truth} $\truth$, and we would like every reasonable rule to select $\truth$.
+The ground truth is not known, neither to the agents nor to the decision maker.
 We will thus assess the quality of PB rules based on their ability to retrieve the ground truth given noisy votes.